THYROID DISEASE AND ITS HEALING

 One may ask, why would blood tests indicate a low thyroid condition if a person is in a fast oxidation state?
 The answer is that in fast oxidation, the cell walls are more permeable.
 This may cause a more rapid uptake of thyroid hormone into the cells.
 As a result, the serum T3 and T4 may actually be a little low.
 This can cause a doctor to prescribe thyroid replacement hormones, even though this is not what the person needs.

-I do not advise going against the orders of your doctor.
-However, anyone who is taking thyroid hormones whose hair mineral analysis reveals a fast oxidation rate should seriously reconsider taking these hormones.
+Anyone who is taking thyroid hormones whose hair mineral analysis reveals a fast oxidation rate should seriously reconsider taking these hormones.

 WARNING #2.
 Thyroid replacement hormones or thyroid supplements are very harmful if a four lows pattern is present